rickwestrate/rjw-gemini-multimodal-streaming-demo-v2/README.md

 # Vertex - Gemini Multimodal Chat Demo

 This application demonstrates a multimodal streaming Large Language Model (LLM) chat experience using Google's Vertex AI and Gemini model variants via WebRTC.
-It shows how to connect to the streaming LLM API, display live processed video with an overlay, send and receive text/chat data, and collect WebRTC metrics.
+It shows how to connect to the streaming LLM API, display live processed video with an overlay, send and receive text/chat/audio data, and collect WebRTC metrics.

 ## Key Features

-- **Multimodal LLM Interaction**: Streams audio and video to a Gemini model and receives back text-based responses.
+- **Multimodal LLM Interaction**: Streams audio and video to a Gemini model and receives back text-based and voice-based responses.
 - **Camera Selection**: Enumerates all available video input devices and allows the user to select which camera to use.
 - **Dynamic Overlay**: Adds a customizable text overlay to the outgoing video feed.
 - **WebRTC Metrics**: Displays current bytes sent/received, packet loss, and round-trip time metrics.